Palkovsky/me/content/posts/2025/escaping-the-os-provided-stack.md

 # Act 2: Proof of Concept

-The bypass will be performed from our program.
+The bypass will be performed within our program.
 The goal is to:
  1. Preserve the current `rsp` in a static variable.
  2. Swap the `rsp` to a user-controlled buffer (backed by global memory in this example, though it could also be heap-backed).
  3. Call a callback on the new "stack".